 This Catholic private institution located in Queens has campuses in Staten Island and Manhattan.
-With an acceptance rate of 73%, St. John’s has an active Greek Life, which emphasizes their humanitarian efforts with St. John’s Bread and Life support program for the poor.
+With an acceptance rate of 73%, St. John’s University has an active Greek Life, which emphasizes their humanitarian efforts with St. John’s Bread and Life support program for the poor.
 The university also houses 15 NCAA, D1 athletic teams, which includes their well-known men’s basketball team.
 With an almost even number of men and women in classes, here are the well-known majors at St. John’s University:

 As another branch of CUNY, this learning institution is affordable to most, and there are about 58% of undergraduates are female and 42% are male.
 With a focus on liberal studies, the students of John Jay are creative problem solvers and effective communicators in their community.
 This branch of CUNY is also a part of the hustle and bustle known as New York City’s streets, and this urban environment allows students to be resourceful, ambitious, and diverse.
 Here are some of the majors that students from John Jay pursue: